KimiHsieh/PoS_18W/README.md

-# Programming of Supercomputers #
+# Master Practical Course: Programming of Supercomputers #
-This repository contains *Programming of Supercomputers* assignments for Technische Universität München (TUM) [IN2190] course in winter 2018.
+This repository contains *Master Practical Course: Programming of Supercomputers* assignments for Technische Universität München (TUM) [IN2190] course in winter 2018.

 There are 4 assignments in repository.
 Individual assignment introduction is in assignment folder.